Extremal stability for configuration spaces: Introduction

 We approach Theorem \ref{thm:extremal stability}, a priori a topological statement, in an entirely algebraic setting.
 As shown by the first author \cite{Knudsen}, the total homology of the configuration spaces of a manifold is the homology of a certain Lie algebra---see Theorem \ref{thm:lie homology} below---so stability phenomena in Lie algebra homology give rise to stability phenomena in the homology of configuration spaces.

 The homology of a Lie algebra $\fg$ supports two types of action relevant to stability.
-First, given an Abelian quotient $\fg \to \fk$, there results an action of $\Sym(\fk^\vee[-1])$; in the example of configuration spaces, this degree lowering action gives rise to the maps obtained from the inclusion ${\rm Conf}_{n}(M) \subseteq {\rm Conf}_{n-1}(M) \times M$ by pairing with an element of $H^*(M)$ and applying transfer.
-Second, given a central subalgebra $\fh \subseteq \fg$, there results an action of $\Sym(\fh[1])$; in the example of configuration spaces, this degree raising action gives rise to the extremal stabilization maps described heuristically in Section \ref{stabmap}.
+First, given an Abelian quotient $\fg \to \fk$, there results an action of $\Sym(\fk^\vee[-1])$ on the Lie algebra homology of $\mathfrak{g}$; in the example of configuration spaces, this degree lowering action gives rise to the maps obtained from the inclusion ${\rm Conf}_{n}(M) \subseteq {\rm Conf}_{n-1}(M) \times M$ by pairing with an element of $H^*(M)$ and applying transfer.
+Second, given a central subalgebra $\fh \subseteq \fg$, there results an action of $\Sym(\fh[1])$ on the Lie algebra homology of $\mathfrak{g}$; in the example of configuration spaces, this degree raising action gives rise to the extremal stabilization maps described heuristically above.
+For details on the relevant Lie algebras, the reader may consult Section \ref{section:applications}.

-These two actions interact via Weyl relations, and we call the resulting algebra a \emph{transit algebra}.
+These two actions do not commute, so there does not result an action of the tensor product of the two algebras.
+Instead, the two actions interact via Weyl relations, giving rise to an action of an algebra that we call a \emph{transit algebra}---see Definition \ref{def:transit algebra}.
 As shown in \S\ref{section:applications}, transit algebras provide a common source for classical homological stability and extremal stability.